SC-Coder-Dojo/coin-clicker/README.md

 # coin-clicker
-this is a clicker game
+this is a clicker game to play click this: https://coder-dojo-noosa.github.io/coin-clicker/